 (6) Recalculation of pupil transportation operation payment amount due may be approved when:

-(7) School districts contracting with transit authorities for the purpose of transporting eligible pupils to and from school shall require the transit authority director to file with the board of education actual operational costs in excess of, or less than, reimbursement as provided for by paragraph (C)(3) of this rule.
+(7) School districts contracting with transit authorities for the purpose of transporting eligible pupils to and from school shall require the transit authority director to file with the board of education actual operational costs in excess of, or less than, reimbursement as provided for by paragraph (A)(3) of this rule.
 Such report shall be filed with the board of education at the close of each fiscal year.
-Each board of education shall file with the Ohio department of education all transit authority and local board costs on or before the twentieth day of July of each year.
+Each board of education shall file with the department all transit authority and local board costs on or before the twentieth day of July of each year.

-Rule Amplifies: 3317.022, 4511.76
+Amplifies: 4511.76